0xcert/techpaper/src/whitepaper.md

 Blockchain offers a unique solution to the problem of secure online transactions.
 Due to its transparency and distribution of information to many decentralized blockchain nodes, it is nearly impossible to manipulate existing data records, making it potentially suitable for recording events, records, identities, certificates, transactions and other documentation.

 Certification can benefit greatly from this new paradigm.
-By storing hashed data on the blockchain, individuals, companies and institutions can keep a decentralized record of their certificates proofs, while maintaining sensitive data completely private.
+By storing hashed data on the blockchain, individuals, companies and institutions can keep a decentralized record of their certificate proofs, while maintaining sensitive data completely private.
 At the same time, each certificate record, their issuers and owners, can be easily authenticated and referenced.

 <div class="pagebreak" />